supercid/techdocs-wiki-tmp/Adding-support-for-multi-currency.md

 ## Sending the exchange-rates

-In order to send the exchange rate multipliers to Nosto, you will need to use our Exchange Rate API.
-The exchange rates must be included within a JSON message and an authenticated HTTP request must be executed.
-You will need to make an authenticated POST request to https://api.nosto.com/exchangerates with a JSON payload in the given structure:
+In order to send the exchange rate multipliers to Nosto, you will need to use [our exchange-rates API](https://github.com/Nosto/techdocs/wiki/Updating-Rates-using-the-Rates-API).
+Below is a small snippet of what the payload looks like.

 ```json
 {